jpreecedev/developerhandbook/src/pages/invest-in-ftse-100/index.md

 ---
 layout: post
 author: Jon Preece
-title: How I decide which FTSE 100 stocks to invest in
+title: How to invest in the FTSE 100
 description: Deciding which FTSE 100 stocks to invest in is a contentious topic.
 Many investors think short-term, and have unrealistic expectations of what level of return to expect
 date: 2019-04-06
 categories: ['Investing']